The Freedom of Information Act gives people the right to access information held by the trust.

 Freedom of Information complaints

-If you are dissatisfied with how your request has been handled or would like to formally appeal against the trust’s response to your FOI request, you can complain in writing by to Head of Information Governance, Barts Health NHS Trust, 9th floor, 20 Churchill Place, London, E14 5HJ.
+If you are dissatisfied with how your request has been handled or would like to formally appeal against the trust’s response to your FOI request, you can complain in writing to the Head of Information Governance, Barts Health NHS Trust, 9th floor, 20 Churchill Place, London, E14 5HJ.

 If, after we have addressed your complaint, you remain dissatisfied with how we have responded, you are entitled to appeal to the Information Commissioner on 01625 545 745.
 Further details are available on the Information Commissioner website.

 Re-use of trust information